jk20342/speer-sys-rust/README.md

 cargo check
 ```

-by default it builds the c library from source with cmake. if you already have
+by default it builds the c library for you with cmake. users do not need to
+manually build speer first, but they do need the native build tools:

+- cmake
+- a c compiler
+- clang/libclang for bindgen
+- pkg-config if linking an installed copy

+the c source is found from `SPEER_SOURCE_DIR` when set, otherwise from
+`../../speer` in this repo layout.

-speer installed:
+if you already have speer installed:

 ```bash
 SPEER_INCLUDE_DIR=/path/to/include SPEER_LIB_DIR=/path/to/lib cargo check --no-default-features